UNIFIED HOME SOLUTIONS - Residential Insulation for Akron, Canton, Cleveland and Everywhere in between!

 ⦁ House wrap is not necessarily used exclusively on houses, it is just referred to as 'house' wrap.

 Vapor Barriers - used for moisture control in a home, garage, or addition.
 Vapor Retarders, aka Vapor Barriers, seek to stop the diffusion of water vapor into the home.
-Check out some UIS Indoors Moisture Control and Ventilation Solutions
+Check out some UHS Indoors Moisture Control and Ventilation Solutions

 ⦁ Vapor retarders are not used in all climates and construction types.
 In Ohio, we need them